rs121918071

 PM5

-Other missense variant is known to change same aminoacid residue: Variant chr18-31595209-C-T is described in Lovd as [Pathogenic].
+Other missense variant is known to change same aminoacid residue: Variant chr18-31595209-C-T is described in ClinVar as Pathogenic.
+ClinVar VariationId is 1797565.Status of the report is criteria_provided_single_submitter, 1 stars.

 PP3